Bliss Submission Guidelines

 - Clean to Medium heat level.
 Bliss books have lots of sexual tension, but closed-door (or no) sex scenes.
 Red-Hot Bliss books have 1-2 sex scenes.

-- Unique voices in the vein of Catherine Bybee, Susan Mallery, Suzanne Elizabeth Phillips, Robyn Carr, Jill Shalvis.
+- Unique voices in the vein of Catherine Bybee, Susan Mallery, Susan Elizabeth Phillips, Robyn Carr, Jill Shalvis.

 - Movies that inspire us: Sweet Home Alabama, The Holiday, While You Were Sleeping, The Proposal